Useful Web Links

 - www.childnet-int.org - A non-profit making organisation working directly with children, parents and teachers to ensure that the issues of online child protection and children’s safe and positive use of the internet are addressed.

-Childnet have produced a new guide ‘New Music, Film, TV and the Internet’ which can be downloaded from:
+Childnet have produced a guide ‘New Music, Film, TV and the Internet’ which can be downloaded from:

 This excellent, informative guide promotes how to stay safe and legal when enjoying entertainment on the internet or via a mobile device.
 It is also available in many languages.